 - Be sure to eat at least one meal at Mr Shi’s Dumplings, the food here is so yummy and they have great options for vegetarians

-- Grab a bowl of incredible noodles at Old Beijing zhajiang noodle King
+- Grab a bowl of incredible noodles at Old Beijing Fried Bean Sauce Noodle King

 - Vegetarians might like to head over to Pure Lotus for a veggie feast

-- For the very best roast duck, head directly to Dadong Duck
+- For the very best roast duck, head directly to Dadong Roast Duck

 - Grab some yummy dumplings, with an eco-friendly edge, at Green Bites Dumpling Bar (YASSSS!)